 5. How does manpower scaling work during a shipbuilding project?

 Workforce requirements change throughout the build cycle.
 Structural teams are larger during hull construction, while electrical and mechanical teams expand during outfitting and commissioning.
-Effective manpower supply allows flexible scaling based on production phases.
+Effective manpower supply allows flexible scaling based on production phases — planned in advance, not reacted to after the fact.

 6. What compliance standards must shipyard manpower meet?

-Shipyard manpower must comply with maritime regulations, class society standards, local labor laws, and occupational health and safety requirements.
-Certifications, trade licenses, and safety training are critical for project approval and insurance coverage.
+Shipyard manpower must comply with maritime regulations, class society standards (IMO, DNV, ABS, Lloyd’s Register), local labour laws, and occupational health and safety requirements.
+Certifications, trade licences, and safety training are critical for project approval and insurance coverage.